rdeangel/proxmox_vm_cloud-init/README.md

 `-n` ot `--mame` followed by the VMNAME

-Most of the other parameters are still mandatory but you can set predefined values for them by editing the scrip section "START OF STATIC VARIABLE DECLARATION
+Most of the other parameters are still mandatory but you can set predefined values for them by editing the script section "START OF STATIC VARIABLE DECLARATION

-I might export this to a config file in future script update, but only if I can be bothered :-)
+I might move this to a config file (instead of having to change the values in the script) in a future script update, but only if I can be bothered :-)